krisrs1128/talks/2025/20250711/notes.md

 We can create some ground truth for our benchmarking by defining a true covariance matrix.
-Here there are three blocks with gradually decreasing correlation structure .8.6.4.
+Here there are three blocks with gradually decreasing correlation structure .8, .6, .4.

 ---

 Methods Comparison - 1

-Here's a comparison of two different algorithms speakeasy was designed for microbio data while the wolf estimator is more generic for high dimensional data.
+Here's a comparison of two different algorithms.
+Speakeasy was designed for microbiome data while the ledoit wolf estimator is more generic for high dimensional data.
 They both do a good job discovering that there are three main blocks in this data, but it's kind of interesting that speakeasy thinks that there are some negative correlation between the blocks.

 ---